Understanding the Differences Between Online Reviews and Pre-Market Product Testing

 While most of us trust and rely on them, ratings and reviews on many products can actually steer us toward the wrong purchasing decision.
 This can be a byproduct of the type of review program and include the impact of incentivizing ratings and reviews.

 Acknowledging the impact that incentives can have on reviews, it holds that consumers may come across inaccurate ratings and reviews, depending on how the review was collected.
-This content may drive early sales for the company, but may mislead customers and result in a poor product experience against customer expectations.
+This content may drive early sales for the company but may mislead customers and result in a poor product experience against customer expectations.
 Further, disappointing product experiences often directly impact a consumer’s perspective and relationship with the company itself.

-While there’s potential for difference between the impacts of organic product reviews and incentivized product reviews, brands and retailers have another way of engaging consumers that can close the gap between product launch and initial reviews while ensuring exceptional product experiences and brand relationships: pre-market product testing.
+While there’s potential for a difference between the impacts of organic product reviews and incentivized product reviews, brands and retailers have another way of engaging consumers that can close the gap between product launch and initial reviews while ensuring exceptional product experiences and brand relationships: pre-market product testing.

 Product Reviews vs Product Testing

-Where ratings and reviews programs look to gather the voice of the customer after a product has already been launched, product testing is most commonly done before a product is launched.
-Here, the goal of the engaged consumer is to help brands make the best products and create the best product experience possible.
+Ratings and review programs look to gather the voice of the customer after a product has already been launched.
+In contrast, product testing is most commonly done before a product is launched.
+Here, the goal of the engaged consumer is to help brands make the best products.
+This helps to create the best product experience possible.
 This approach can generate those early product reviews, but more importantly, result in great products that customers love.
-Below, we’ll cover some of the biggest differences between being a reviewer and a product tester.

 Customer Feedback Before Product Launch